glindberg2000/roblox_ai/docs/sandbox-v1/DOCUMENTATION.md

 -- Load the AssetDatabase file directly local AssetDatabase = require(game:GetService("ServerScriptService").AssetDatabase)

--- Create or get LocalDB in ReplicatedStorage for storing asset descriptions local LocalDB = ReplicatedStorage:FindFirstChild("LocalDB") or Instance.new("Folder", ReplicatedStorage) LocalDB.Name = "LocalDB"
+-- Ensure LocalDB folder exists (managed by Rojo) local LocalDB = ReplicatedStorage:FindFirstChild("LocalDB") if not LocalDB or not LocalDB:IsA("Folder") then
+    error("LocalDB folder not found in ReplicatedStorage!
+Check Rojo sync.") end

 -- Create a lookup table for assets by name local AssetLookup = {}